 Field School Objectives & Methodology:

-The objectives for the 2017 season, are to expand the survey to locate, the bow cant and stern cant frames as well as working with the new gradiometer to locate new items on the site near the new section of the ships rudder which was found in December 2013-14.
+The objectives for the 2017 and 2018 season, are to expand the survey to locate, the bow cant and stern cant frames as well as surveying nine square meters of unsurveyed central area of the lower hull.
+Teams working with the new gradiometer to locate new items on the site near the new section of the ships rudder which was found in December 2013-14.
 The team will also work in the lab recording the artefacts already recovered using the specially designed databases.
 For the diving team, their time will be split between diving days and recording days on an equal basis.

 During the diving days, the team will measure and record the remaining structure and archaeological training will be given on survey equipment and various relevant archaeological lectures will also be run, weather and time permitting.

 This is a very active field school, with as much diving as we can do.
 All team members will be expected to muck in and take active part in all tasks.
 This is not a beach holiday.

 The field school is located in ADMAT's Maritime Archaeological Centre in Monte Cristi, on the north coast of the Dominican Republic.
 The team will be travelling from the accommodation to the boats which are situated at the Club Nautico or the Fishermens Dock, to The Tile Wreck which is about a mile away.
 From there the team will go each day by boat through the mangroves to the wreck which is about 15 minutes away.

 ADMAT's maritime archaeological work on this wreck site was assisted by ADMAT-FRANCE a non profit organisation based in the Institut de Paléontologie Humaine, Muséum National d’Histoire Naturelle, Paris.